nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Dead Cell
-A cell that has been used as an input to a previous transaction and is consumed.
+A Cell that has been used as an input to a previous transaction and is consumed.

-A dead cell cannot be used as an input to a new transaction, nor can it be used as a dependency.
+A dead Cell cannot be used as an input to a new transaction, nor can it be used as a dependency.
 It is effectively destroyed and removed from the active state of the network.

-A dead cell is the equivalent of a "spent UTXO" in Bitcoin.
+A dead Cell is the equivalent of a "spent UTXO" in Bitcoin.

 #### Synonyms
 - [Historical Cell](#historical-cell)